aussie-battler/Alias-Anomaly-Creatures/README.md

 ```
 Now find & change the following:
 ```
 SC_SpawnLootCrateGuards	= true;	// true if you want to enable AI guards SC_numberofLootCrates = 2; 	// if SC_occupyLootCrates = true spawn this many loot crates (overrided below for Namalsk)
 SC_LootCrateGuards = 4;      	// number of AI to spawn at each crate
-SC_LootCrateGuardsRandomize 	= true;                 	// Use a random number of guards up to a maximum = SC_LootCrateGuards (so between 1 and SC_LootCrateGuards)
+SC_LootCrateGuardsRandomize = true; // Use a random number of guards up to a maximum = SC_LootCrateGuards (1 to 4 Guards)
 SC_occupyLootCratesMarkers = true; // true if you want to have markers on the loot crate spawns
 ```
 Change the loot gear by searching for SC_LootCrateItems, here is mine:
 ```